Terrill Shaw

-Terrill Shaw (born February 4, 1976) is a former American football wide receiver who played nine seasons in the Arena Football League with the Buffalo Destroyers, Grand Rapids Rampage, Las Vegas Gladiators, Philadelphia Soul, Dallas Desperados and Tampa Bay Storm.
+Terrill Shaw (born February 4, 1976) is an American former professional football wide receiver who played nine seasons in the Arena Football League (AFL) with the Buffalo Destroyers, Grand Rapids Rampage, Las Vegas Gladiators, Philadelphia Soul, Dallas Desperados and Tampa Bay Storm.
 Shaw played college football at the University of Southern Mississippi.
 He was the MVP of ArenaBowl XV.
 He was also a member of the Kansas City Chiefs, Berlin Thunder and New Orleans Saints.

+Early life and college

+Terrill Shaw was born on February 4, 1976, in Jackson, Mississippi.
+He attended Magee High School in Magee, Mississippi.
+He did not play football until his senior year of high school.

+Shaw played college football for the Southern Miss Golden Eagles of the University of Southern Mississippi.

 Professional career

 Shaw spent the 2000 Arena Football League season with the Buffalo Destroyers.
 He was placed on recallable waivers by the Destroyers on April 9, 2001.
-Shaw was signed from the Grand Rapids Rampage's practice squad on May 25, 2001.
-He was the MVP of ArenaBowl XV after accumulating twelve receptions, 172 receiving yards, and five touchdowns in the Rampage's 62-42 victory over the Nashville Kats on August 19, 2001.
+Shaw was then signed to the Grand Rapids Rampage's practice squad.
+He was promoted to the active roster on May 25, 2001.
+He was the MVP of ArenaBowl XV after accumulating twelve receptions, 172 receiving yards, and five touchdowns in the Rampage's 62–42 victory over the Nashville Kats on August 19, 2001.

 Shaw was signed by the Kansas City Chiefs on January 11, 2002.
 He was allocated to NFL Europe's Berlin Thunder in February 2002.
-He was released from the Thunder in April 2009 and chose to opt out of his Chiefs contract.
-Shaw signed with the New Orleans Saints on June 16, 2003.
+He was released from the Thunder in April 2002 and chose to opt out of his Chiefs contract.
+Shaw then returned to the Rampage for the 2002 and 2003 seasons.
+He signed with the New Orleans Saints on June 16, 2003.
 He was released by the Saints on August 25, 2003.